richardsumilang-blog/richardsumilang-blog.github.io/content/etc/work/tmz/tmz-mobile-web-version-2.md

  - Etc
 Tags:
  - TMZ
-Title: TMZ Mobile Website.
-Version 2.
+Title: TMZ Mobile Website
-SubTitle: From the ground up.
+SubTitle: Version 2
-Date: "2015-09-23T17:49:11-07:00"
+Date: "2015-09-22T17:49:11-07:00"
 ---

-As the head developer of the TMZ mobile website, I'm pleased to announce, *Version 2*!
+As the head developer of the TMZ mobile website, I'm pleased to announce *Version 2*!
 It's been an exciting journey from start to finish.
 Take a look at all the new features.
 I think you will like it.